 - Your browser homepage changes without your consent

 - Device battery suddenly, and repeatedly, drains unusually fast

 - Unexpected new icons or toolbars appear on your desktop or in your browser

-If you have any suspicion your device might be infected with malware, immediately stopping all online activities that involve usernames, passwords, or other sensitive information can prevent further harm.
-This includes banking and shopping activities, accessing private work files, etc.
+If you have any suspicion your device might be infected with malware, immediately stop all online activities that involve usernames, passwords, or other sensitive information.
+This includes banking and shopping activities, accessing private work files, etc. Doing so can prevent further harm.

-For an overview of online safety and security best practices, please visit our Security Center.
-Or check out our complete online security series by clicking the links below:
+For an overview of online safety and security best practices, please visit our Security Center or check out our complete online security series below: